VIDA-NYU/raster-join/README.md

 --accuracy: The epsilon-bound in meters.
 Optional argument.
 The default value is 100.

 --joinType: Choose GPU technique.
-There are three options: raster, hybrid and index.
+There are four options: raster, errorbounds, hybrid and index.
+Here, errorbounds corresponding to the raster approach which computes the aggregation range (see paragraph **Estimating the Result Range** of Section 5 in the paper.
+Currently implemented only for Count() aggregation).

 --backendIndexName: Prefix path to the backend index containing the data records.